-What is diffuse large B-cell lymphoma (DLBCL)?
+It is called diffuse large B-cell lymphoma because:

-- it develops from abnormal B lymphocytes (B cells)
+- it develops from abnormal B cells

 - the abnormal cells are larger than normal, healthy B cells